Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Reconstruction of the LMC-SMC Dark Matter Distribution

-At the epoch of MW infall, we identify two overdensities arising from interfering density center displacement dipoles created during the SMC's second and third pericenter passages.
+At the epoch of MW infall, we identify two overdensities arising from successive dipole excitations as the LMC's density center is displaced during the SMC's second and third pericenter passages.
 The \textit{Inner Overdensity} corresponds to the SMC's third pericenter passage in the LMC halo at MW infall.
-This overdensity leads the SMC's present day position, reaching a peak contrast of $\sim 0.5$ at roughly 60 kpc from the LMC's center.
+This overdensity leads the SMC's present-day position, reaching a peak contrast of $\sim 0.5$ at roughly 60 kpc from the LMC's center.
 The corresponding underdensity lies outside the SMC's wake, reaching a density contrast of $\sim -0.3$.
 The \textit{Outer Overdensity} in the LMC halo lies at a distance of $\sim 100$ kpc, opposite to the Inner Overdensity.
 The Outer Overdensity has a peak strength of $\sim 0.4$, and is created by the displacement of the LMC's density center during SMC's previous (second) pericenter at $t=4.15$ Gyr.